-Working Draft, written with support of a Post-Graduate Research Fellowship at the Asia Pacific Foundation of Canada (APFC).
-Research does not reflect positions held by the APFC.
+Working Draft, written with support of a Post-Graduate Research Fellowship at the Asia Pacific Foundation of Canada (APF Canada).
+Research does not necessarily reflect positions held by APF Canada.

 Presented at the Association of Borderlands Studies / Western Social Sciences Association Conference, Portland, Oregon on April 8, 2015

 [i] Neither policy nor policy making are neutral or value free; both are inherently political and unknowingly exclude some parties, interests, and values.
 Therefore, an â€œindigeneity grounded analysis,â€ that is using an Indigenous peoples lens for analyzing and creating policy, has important implications for improving â€œthe relational status and well-being of Aboriginal peoples within a post colonial matrixâ€ (Augie Fleras and Roger Maaka, â€œIndigeneity-Grounded Analysis [IGA] as Policy [-Making] Lens: New Zealand Models, Canadian Realities,â€ The International Indigenous Policy Journal Vol. 1, Issue 1 , pp. 1-3).